-- 1. Looked after children or children who have been previously looked after. - 2.
+- Looked after children or children who have been previously looked after including those who have been in state care outside of England and ceased to be in state care as result of being adopted. - 2.
 Children who, at the time of admission, will have a sibling attending the school. - 3.
 Other children who live in the catchment area. - 4.
 Other children who live outside the catchment area.